Go back

 Latency and Concurrency

 The L40 is better positioned for low-latency, high-concurrency inference.
-Its Ada Lovelace architecture improves the efficiency of smaller, parallelized operations that are common in serving scenarios.
+Its Ada Lovelace architecture improves the efficiency of smaller, parallelized operations common in serving scenarios.

-When running multiple concurrent inference requests at moderate batch sizes, the L40's newer architecture can sustain throughput more efficiently than the A100, even with its lower raw bandwidth.
+At moderate batch sizes with multiple concurrent requests, the L40's architecture can sustain throughput more efficiently than the A100, even with its lower raw bandwidth.

 PCIe vs SXM

-The L40 is available only in a PCIe form factor, making it easy to deploy in standard server configurations.
-The A100 comes in PCIe for simple configurations and SXM4 with NVLink connectivity for higher bandwidth.
+The L40 is PCIe-only, making it easy to deploy in standard server configurations.
+The A100 comes in PCIe or SXM4 form; the SXM4 variant adds NVLink for high-bandwidth multi-GPU setups.

 Performance

-Spec comparisons set the stage, but benchmark results from real AI workloads reveal how each GPU performs under pressure.
+Spec comparisons set the stage, but benchmarks reveal how each GPU performs under real workloads.

 Large Language Model (LLM) Training

-The A100 is the stronger choice for LLM training, primarily because of its memory bandwidth and NVLink support.
+The A100 is the stronger choice for LLM training because of its memory bandwidth and NVLink support.
+Training requires frequent, high-volume data movement between memory and compute, and the A100's HBM2e architecture is purpose-built for this.

-Independent benchmarks running GPT-style model training at the 7B and 13B parameter scale consistently show the A100 SXM4 delivering 30-50% higher throughput than the L40 in distributed configurations using NVLink.
+In multi-GPU NVLink configurations, the gap is decisive: benchmarks on GPT-style training at the 7B and 13B parameter scale consistently show the A100 SXM4 delivering 30 to 50% higher throughput than the L40.

 The picture shifts for inference, especially at the batch sizes common in production APIs.

-The L40's Ada Lovelace architecture handles FP8 inference more efficiently, and its lower memory footprint per request allows more concurrent batches to fit within its 48 GB VRAM.
-At smaller batch sizes, A100 inference throughput is highly sensitive to concurrency, leaving meaningful capacity unused in single-stream or small-batch serving scenarios.
+The L40's Ada Lovelace architecture handles FP8 inference more efficiently than the A100, which lacks native FP8 Tensor Core support.
+The L40's 4th-gen Tensor Cores support FP8 natively; enabling it can significantly increase token throughput compared to the FP16 baseline.
+At smaller batch sizes, A100 inference throughput is highly sensitive to concurrency, leaving capacity unused in single-stream or small-batch scenarios.

-Benchmarks from MLPerf and independent evaluations of models like LLaMA-2 7B show the L40 achieving competitive or superior tokens-per-second at batch sizes of 1 to 16 compared to the PCIe A100.
+The A100's 1,935 to 2,039 GB/s bandwidth gives it higher raw token throughput in memory-bound regimes.
+However, at a lower hourly rate, the L40 often delivers better cost-per-million-tokens for inference workloads where the full A100 bandwidth is not saturated.
+Benchmarks from MLPerf and independent evaluations of models like LLaMA-2 7B show the L40 achieving competitive or superior tokens-per-second at batch sizes of 1 to 16 vs the PCIe A100.

 Scaling with NVLink and NVSwitch